Installation

 Build

-Then build kitcar-gazebo-repository by calling catkin_make in the simulation folder of this repository.
+Then build the workspace by calling colcon build in the simulation folder of this repository:

 Git Lfs